Alex4386-vault/KR-censorship-190211/README.md

 Check your network was influenced by ServerName based censorship deployed at KT on 2019-02-11

 ## What?
 Censorship?
-Since today (2019-02-11), KT started to censor the HTTPS traffic with ServerName header (host:)
-which is usually used in identifying ServerName in VirtualHosts
+Since 2019-02-11, KT started to censor the HTTPS traffic with ServerName header (host:) which is usually used in identifying ServerName in VirtualHosts
+Since 2019-02-12, Korea Communications Commission openly admitted that they will censor the HTTPS traffic.
+[Official Tweet from KCC](https://twitter.com/withkcc/status/1095183792057200645)
+This software is for detecting any censoring system by sending a HTTPS request to [google.com](https://google.com) with modified servername in ServerHello Request or host header

 According to the [inspection of ](https://twitter.com/perillamint/status/1085545671506255872)[perillamint](https://github.com/perillamint), KT [is sending TCP RST](https://twitter.com/perillamint/status/1094918736429993984) when it's serverName is in the blocked site list.